 When the Kayan fled to Thailand in the 1980s they were viewed as economic migrants not refugees and were refused the right to Thai citizenship.
 Those that left refugee camps for villages found themselves in a trap: they couldn’t legally seek work outside the villages and had their freedom of movement restricted.
 Thai authorities quickly realised the tourist potential of the exotic ‘long neck’ women and the villages became tourist attractions.

 Opportunities for education and employment were limited and the villages had few modern facilities because, well, tourists don’t want ‘modern’ in a traditional village.
 Tourists pay an entry fee to walk amongst the wooden homes, snap photos, buy handmade weavings and even spend the night.
 Villagers often don’t receive all the proceeds and have no legal status to stop exploitation by those who run the villages.

 The majority of tourists visiting these facsimiles of Kayan villages do so as part of multi-stop tours and reports of tourists behaving disrespectfully are common.
 Yet, while every instinct might scream ‘boycott them’, the reality is that as long as the Thai authorities refuse to grant the Kayan basic rights, tourism is a lifeline they can’t afford to lose.
-There’s much not to like about the arrangement, but visiting respectfully, asking politely for photos and spending money with the women is an ethical choice.
+There’s much not to like about the arrangement, but visiting respectfully, asking politely for photos and buying artisanal products from the women may be the ethical choice.

 There were few tourists the day a colleague took me me to visit a village several hours outside Chiang Mai.
 The extraordinary Kayan women gracefully agreed to have their photos taken, I bought some weavings, but it’s hard to shake the feeling that you’re part of the problem.